 In short, yes.
 It can have a significant impact.

-In fact, Rand Fishkin of Moz, in his Whiteboard Friday last year, discussed the big rewards of influencing branded searches.
+In his Whiteboard Friday last year, Rand Fishkin of Moz discussed the big rewards of influencing branded searches.

-Of course, there are the given benefits of improving your brand-related ranking and increasing conversions.
+Of course, there are benefits to improving your brand-related ranking and increasing conversions.

-But what I really found interesting is that gaining more branded search volume can potentially improve your rankings for non-branded queries.
+But what we really found interesting is that gaining more branded search volume can potentially improve your rankings for non-branded queries.

-While this was only speculation from Moz, Rand brought up an excellent point.
+While this was only Moz’s speculation, Rand made an excellent point.

 Here’s another screenshot that explains his logic: